-Every winter, a bunch of Bald Eagles and some Golden Eagles come to these refuges.
+Every winter, a bunch of Bald Eagles and some Golden Eagles come to these wildlife refuges.
 They mostly can be seen at Tule Lake, which is next to a large water source.
 I don’t know what the official attraction is, but I don’t really care as long as they come.
-Either way, I look forward to their arrival so I can go and check them out and of course try to photograph them.
+Either way, I look forward to their arrival so I can go and check them out and of course, try to photograph them.

 I also like to explore the refuges on a weekday when possible.
 The main ‘Auto Route’ I use is a road on top of a levee and it is mostly about a lane and a half wide.
-So the less people/cars on the road, the better it is for me.
+So the fewer people/cars on the road, the better it is for me.
 Plus there are not a lot of people scaring birds off as they drive by.
 So knowing the ‘season’ the eagles typically show up at these refuges is starting, I thought I would go and see what I could find.

 My wife and I ventured to the refuges on a Monday.
 There were only a few cars and well spread out mostly.
 We did not see as many eagles as I had hoped, but it was still a little early for them – maybe.
 There were some eagles out on the ice but of course too far away for any decent photos.
 We did see a few on the poles I had mentioned and most would fly off if I got too close.
 But the weather was clear and not terribly cold (this area is very cold when the wind blows through in the winter).

 As we were returning from our turnaround spot, we saw another photographer stopped by a pole with an eagle perched on top.
 I stayed back so I didn’t interfere or scare the bird away.
 I noticed the photographer was standing pretty close to the pole and the eagle wasn’t leaving.
 The photographer took his photos and then drove off.
 Still the bird did not fly away.